vmware-archive/ansible-role-vcsa/README.md

 Note: A non-defaulted variable, download_site, must be set by a vars file or by other mechanism prior to calling this role.
-The download_site must provide a valid IP (or resolvable DNS name) and path to a directory thereunder from which the download files (e.g., ISO files or similar) may be obtained.
+The download_site must provide a URL base (e.g., http://mysite.com/downloads) from which the download files (e.g., ISO files or similar) may be obtained.
-See the defaults.main.yml for the files of interest.
+See the defaults/main.yml for the files of interest.

 ```
 the_one_task_template